 FIFO Buffer Depth Optimization

-As an example, we show below how to use the optimizer pass, inspired by this GitHub Gist.
-First, we can define a simple neural network in Keras
+Below we show an example of the use of the FIFO depth optimization.
+First, we can define a simple neural network in Keras:

 from tensorflow.keras.layers import Dense